volcengine/verl/docs/start/install.rst

 .. note::

+    We recommend to use a fresh new conda environment to install verl and its dependencies.

     **Notice that the inference frameworks often strictly limit your pytorch version and will directly override your installed pytorch if not paying enough attention.**

     As a countermeasure, it is recommended to install inference frameworks first with the pytorch they needed.
 For vLLM, if you hope to use your existing pytorch,